AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 * **Advanced** - All available [payments options](../payment-services/payments-options.md) are available for current [fully supported countries](../payment-services/overview.md#availability).
 During onboarding to enable live payments, select the [Advanced onboarding option](../payment-services/production.md#advanced-onboarding).
 * **Standard** - A subset of payments options (Express Checkout)---PayPal credit and debit cards---is available for other available supported countries.
 [Credit card fields](#credit-card-fields) and [Apple Pay](#apple-pay-button) are not available for this onboarding option.
 During onboarding to enable live payments, select the [Standard onboarding option](../payment-services/production.md#standard-onboarding).

-See [Enable [!DNL Payment Services] for production](../payment-services/production.md#complete-merchant-onboarding) for for information about completing Advanced and Standard onboarding.
+See [Enable [!DNL Payment Services] for production](../payment-services/production.md#complete-merchant-onboarding) for information about completing Advanced and Standard onboarding.

 ## [!UICONTROL Credit Card Fields]

 [!UICONTROL Credit Card Fields] provide a simple and secure checkout for credit card or debit card payment methods.
-When a shopper checks out using credit card fields, they enter their name, billing address, and credit or debit card information, to place their order.
+When a shopper checks out using credit card fields, they enter their name, billing address, and credit or debit card information to place their order.
 Their customer information is securely used during the purchase session to seamlessly guide them through the checkout flow.

 ![Credit card fields in checkout](assets/credit-card-fields.png){width="500" zoomable="yes"}